ansys/pydpf-core/doc/source/user_guide/tutorials/index.rst

        :link-type: ref
        :text-align: center

-       These tutorials gives you an overview on how to use PyDPF-Core API
+       Check an overview on how to use PyDPF-Core API.
+       Learn the different ways to interact with data by calling PyDPF-Core classes and operators.

     .. grid-item-card::  Processing data basics
        :link: ref_tutorials_processing_basics
        :link-type: ref
        :text-align: center

-       These tutorials shows the basics on how data can be manipulated with PyDPF-Core:
+       Learn the basics on how data can be manipulated with PyDPF-Core:
        How to create data storage structures, basic mathematics with the data...

     .. grid-item-card::  Post processing simulations basics